Vester Søgade 10

 The Danish Environmental Protection Agency receives your personal data from Sund & Bælt Holding A/S.

-8. Storage of your personal information
+8. Storage of your personal data

 9. Your rights